 Business Case for Hiring People with Disabilities provides employers with concrete evidence and business testimonials concerning the value of workers with disabilities.
 This is a must read for any employer.

 Cornell University ILR School offers career-long learning for professionals on building diversity within the workplace.
 The school offers workshops and custom workplace programs on a range of diversity topics, from strategies to training.
-The school also offers a vast collection of research.

 Disability and Employment Community of Practice provides a myriad of resources and information for employers that wish to hire people with disabilities.
 Resources include video roundtables, podcasts, articles and more, which tackle such topics as myths about hiring people with disabilities, best employment practices, benefits of hiring people with disabilities, and much more.